smajohusic/laravel-mail-logger/readme.md

 This package also supports auto deleting.
 You can define how long the the app should keep the logs by defining days in the config file.

-### Requirements
-Queue driver.
-Because every database action is queued as a job.

 ### Installation

 1. ```composer require smajo/laravel-mail-logger```